 However, an important note: This lack of regulatory guidance does not – we repeat, does not – eliminate the need for complying with the ADA.

 To be clear, the DOJ told members of Congress in a letter that “the Department has consistently taken the position that the absence of a specific regulation does not serve as a basis for noncompliance with a statute’s requirements.”

-Moreover, the ADA is what’s known as a “no-fault” statute–meaning ignorance is never an acceptable excuse in the eyes of the law.
+Moreover, the ADA is what’s known as a “no-fault” statute–meaning ignorance of ADA requirements is not an acceptable excuse in the eyes of the law.
 You can’t be sued for a noncompliant website, then claim you were unaware of your obligation to provide digital accessibility.
-Whether you knew it or not, your website broke the law and your organization will suffer whatever consequences are handed down by the courts.
+Whether you knew it or not, your website broke the law, and your organization will suffer whatever consequences are handed down by the courts.